 Pepper’s Dragons is a children’s story book written by Stacia Bjarnason, PhD, a clinical psychologist who has been helping some of the children of Sandy Hook since 12/14.
 She has found that working with fairy tales can give children a safe way to talk about upsetting things in a less threatening way.
 Dr Bjarnason has had copies of the book printed to give to the families of Sandy Hook.
 Any family that would like a copy can request one at C.H.
 Booth Library.
 In addition, Dr Bjarnason will share her insights during a program for parents and adults on Monday, July 8, at 6:45 pm, at the library.
 Copies of the book will be available during the program.

-The Fairfield County Transcendental Meditation Program in conjunction with the David Lynch Foundation is offering an introductory presentations on the Transcendental Meditation Technique at C..H.
+The Fairfield County Transcendental Meditation® Program, in conjunction with the David Lynch Foundation, is offering free introductory presentations on the Transcendental Meditation Technique at C..H.
 Booth Library this summer.
 Programs are planned for Tuesday, July 2, at 6:30 pm, and Thursday, August 1, at 6:30 pm.
 Both will be offered in the meeting room of the library, at 25 Main Street.